TriEmbed/quercus/README.md

 # League
-The League repo pertains to theTriEmbed open source community project launched in 2021: a development board for the rest of us.
+The League repo pertains to theTriEmbed open source community project launched in 2021: a development board for the rest of us concisting of a combination of Espressif MPU(s) and FPGA(s).
 ## This repo vs others in TriEmbed:
 ### Other repos might belong to TriEmbed individuals for their personal projects, a different community project, etc.
 ## Conventions